handsontable/handsontable/examples/templates/README.md

 ## Templates Guidline

 This folder contains templates for new code examples.
-Every new code example should be made using these templates.
+Each new code example should be created using the template from this folder.
+We have templates for examples made in React, Angular, Vue, and of course Vanilla JavaScript.

 #### Prerequisite
 To work with code examples (and Handsontable development in general) use at least Node version `15.9.0`.
 If you have Node Version Manager installed, you can just type in the terminal `nvm use`.

 ### Creating a new example

-In this guideline, I will walk you through the process of creating new code examples.
+In this guideline, we will walk you through the process of creating new code examples.

 > If you need some inspiration, what can be done with code examples, go ahead see existing examples in `examples/next/docs/` to get inspired!

-Firstly, create a new git branch because you will need to commit new examples to the Handsontable repo.
+First off, create a new branch in order to keep the development process clean.

-Currently, we are inside the `examples/templates` directory where all templates for future code examples live.
-You can see that we have templates for examples made in React, Angular, Vue, and of course vanilla Javascript.
+Inside the `examples/templates` directory where all templates for future code examples live.
+You can see that we have templates for examples made in React, Angular, Vue, and of course vanilla JavaScript.

-To create a code example in vanilla Javascript for our documentation we need to use the template from the `examples/templates/js` directory.
-Let's make one!
+To create a new code example in Vanilla JavaScript to be used in the Handsontable official documentation, we need to make use of the template from the `examples/templates/js` directory.

-#### 1. Copy ready-made template
+#### 1. Use the existing template

-Copy the whole `examples/templates/js` directory and paste it into `examples/next/docs/js` directory.
+Copy the `examples/templates/js` directory and paste it into `examples/next/docs/js`.

-Now rename the copied `js` directory into some meaningful title, like `this-is-some-js-example`.
-You should have this structure in your codebase:
+In the next step rename the give that 'js' directory to a name that best describes the purpose of the code example, for instance, "sorting-data-custom-order".
+Make sure you keep the right file structure, like so:

 ```
 examples/
 ├─ next/
 │  ├─ docs/
 │  │  ├─ js/
-│  │  │  ├─ this-is-some-js-example/
+│  │  │  ├─ sorting-data-custom-order/
 ```

-It's great!
+It's done!
 Now take a closer look at files inside templates.

-#### 2. Templates files
+#### 2. Template files

 Every template has files that can be modified to match your needs.
 But there are some files that you **shouldn't modify** *unless* you know what you are doing (things can break).
 These files are either framework-specific: `angular.json`, `tsconfig*.json`, `config-overrides.js`, `vue.config.js`, `babel.config.js` or common for every template: `spec/support/jasmine.config.js`.